|No. of Lecture

 It is a computer-based test consisting of Multiple-Choice Questions only.

-NACIN shall declare the result within one month of the conduct of the examination and would be communicated to the candidate by email/post.
+NACIN shall declare the result within one month of conducting the examination and shall communicate it to the candidate by email/post.

 In order to become GSTP, the person must score a minimum of 50% of the total marks.
-The person is required to pass the exam within a period of 2 years of enrollment.
-There is no limit on the number of attempts taken by the candidate during the said period of 2 years.
+Moreover, the candidate must pass the exam within a period of 2 years from enrollment.
+The candidate can make any number of attempts during the said period of 2 years.

 Paper: ‘GST law and procedure’ would cover the following legislation: